abenrob/maptimepdx.github.io/_posts/2013-01-01-january-16-meetup.md

 - Ryan Esri iOS (android too I guess), interested in Geo (of course), interested in what other ppl are deving
 - Kenichi dev lead geotrigger platform ruby js objc.
 Like open source geo.
 Open to projects
-- Adam.
-Social Dev (seattle) JS frontend web w/geo components, some python.
+- Adam @abenroberts.
+SpatialDev (seattle) JS frontend web w/geo components, some python.
 Interested in D3, looking for ways to use it.
-Current leaflet
+Current leaflet.
 - Matt Sayler  co-coordinating.
 No super active proj now, 1 or two I should pick up.
 	Plug: FOSS4G Int'l Conf
 - Jeff Meyers Student at PSU